How Much Does Reputation Management Cost?

 Most Reputation Firms Don't Do the Expensive Part

 As you saw previously, the two most expensive parts of online reputation management are the content and the search engine optimization.
-Most reputation service companies don't perform the search engine (SEO) part because it is by far the most expensive, and that is the reason most online reputation projects don't end well.
+Most reputation service companies don't perform the search engine (SEO) part.
+SEO is by far the most expensive aspect of online reputation campaigns, and that is the reason most online reputation projects don't end well - reputation companies simply don't do it.
 Instead, they do the cheapest part, build free websites and social media profiles.
 This increases their profit margins exponentially.